Kobe Forget Domestic Woes To Advance In Asian Champions League - UrduPoint

 Big-spending Kobe are currently mired in the relegation zone in Japan's J-League but goals from Nanasei Iino, Daiju Sasaki and Yutaro Oda sent them through to the last eight of Asia's top club competition.

-"It was a really difficult game but I think this will give us confidence," said Kobe boss Takayuki Yoshida -- the club's third manager this season.

-"The players were concentrated from the start and we were able to play the way we set out to.
-There were some areas where we struggled but that was down to our opponent's quality and that was to be expected."
-Earlier in the day, Kim Jin-gyu scored a last-gasp extra-time winner as two-time champions Jeonbuk Hyundai Motors also advanced to the quarter-finals with a 2-1 win over South Korean rivals Daegu FC.
+Earlier in the day, Kim Jin-gyu scored a last-gasp extra-time winner as two-time champions Jeonbuk Hyundai Motors also advanced with a 2-1 win over South Korean rivals Daegu FC.

 The game kicked off the East region's knock-out round, with all matches being played in the Japanese city of Saitama and decided over one leg.